CalebSLane/template-project/README.md

 In particular this template-project tries to cover:

 Hooks (Husky)

 Code Styling (Prettier)

 Linting (Checkstyle, ESLint)

 Build Automation (Maven, Docker)
-Continuous Integration (GitHub Actions)

 Testing (JUnit, Cypress, Jest)

 Coverage (Jacoco.
 Jest)

 Documentation (JavaDocs)

 Containerization (Docker)

+In future it should also cover:

+Continuous Integration (GitHub Actions)

 Security Scanning (Dependabot, Snyk)

 Monitoring (Grafana, Loki)
-Logging

 Backup

 Other technologies in this template-project are: